maryia-smantsar/english-for-designers/pages/storytelling.md

----
-layout: default
-title: Storytelling
----

 # Storytelling

 ***Design as a Controlled Hallucination***

 ![Slide 1](../assets/slide1.png)

-1. Design as a controlled hallucination: why we see what isn't there.
+Design as a controlled hallucination: why we see what isn't there.
 By Maryia Smantsar.

 ![Slide 2](../assets/slide2.png) Have you ever felt your phone vibrate, pulled it out… and seen nothing?
 Yeah.
 Me too.
 All the time.
 I used to think I was just stressed.
 But actually — that moment has a name.
 It's called phantom vibration syndrome.
 And it's not a flaw.
 It's your brain doing exactly what it was built to do.
 It predicted a reality before reality showed up.
 And that tiny embarrassing moment changed how I think about everything I design.